Transgender Facial Surgery

 There are a number of reasons why this type of surgery is considered, the main being to create a more feminine appearance from the neck up.

-Feeling and looking masculine when transgender can have a serious impact on self confidence and make patients feel embarrassed and self conscious all the time.
+Feeling and looking masculine when transgender can have a significant impact on self-confidence and make patients feel embarrassed and self-conscious all the time.
+Causing them to avoid social situations and even leading to a depressive state of mind.

-Men are known for having bigger faces than women, and the way their foreheads grow is also noticeable, whereby men’s’ foreheads tend to grow forward more and their faces look longer.
+• Face Shape and Forehead: Men are known for having bigger faces than women.
+The male foreheads tend to grow forward and their faces look longer, whilst female faces tend to be more round.

-In addition, men also have a much higher hairline than women and as they age it is considerably more noticeable, especially during mpb – male pattern baldness – also known as androgenetic alopecia.
+• Hair Line: Men commonly have a much higher hairline than women, and as they age, it is considerably more noticeable, especially during MPB – male pattern baldness – also known as androgenetic alopecia.
+Male hairlines tend to have sharper angles while female hairlines have a more rounded and curved appearance.

 What options are available in transgender facial surgery?